 Which Cut of Pork Should You Use?

-We think pork shoulder or the famous Boston Butt is best suited to this dish!
+We think pork shoulder, or the famous Boston Butt, is best suited to this dish!
 This is due to the high levels of intermuscular fat and connective tissue.

+The longer cooking process breaks the fat and collagen down into tasty goodness!
 Using a leaner cut will only produce dry meat and make it very hard to shred!
 This needs to be taken into consideration when choosing your cut.

 What Temperature to Cook At?